What we know about the Instagram Shadowban, and how to discover if you’ve been impacted?

-This means that your images won’t show up in hashtag feeds of anyone who DOESN’T follow you, obviously reducing the reach of your account and making it much harder to reach a new audience.
+This means that your images won’t show up in hashtag feeds of anyone who DOESN’T follow you.
+Obviously, this will reduce the reach of your account, making it much harder to reach a new audience.

 How do you know you’ve been hit with an Instagram Shadowban?

-Most people report a dramatic reduction in likes and comments on their images, and a quick look over those people interacting with your account are only those who already follow you.
+Most people report a dramatic reduction in likes and comments on their images.
+A quick look over those people interacting with your account are only those who already follow you.

 The easiest way to find out if you’ve been hit is to post a picture then ask a friend to un-follow you (or someone who doesn’t follow you already), and check the hashtag feed to see if your picture shows up.